-The Christmas cake is to British Christmas like nougat to the Spanish.
-There is no house in which it is not present, for these things the English are very traditional.
-It is a rather forceful cake, made with dried fruits and nuts in abundance, which is usually soaked in liquor.
-And I say "usually" because there are those who prefer to savor fruits without being masked by alcohol.
-I love the touch of alcohol in this cake, specifically the cognac one.
-I'm a drunk, what can I do?
+Christmas cake is to British Christmas what nougat is to Spanish Christmas.
+There is no house in which it is not present, as the English are very traditional when it comes to these things.
+It is a rather heavy cake, made with dried fruit and nuts galore, which is usually soaked in liquor.
+And I say “usually” because there are those who prefer to taste the fruit without it being masked by alcohol.
+I love the touch of alcohol in this cake, specifically the cognac.
+I am a drunk, what can I do.

-In order for the cake to turn out juicy, without getting drunk, it is important to prepare it a couple of months in advance.
-Thus, each week, a small amount of alcohol is added and the cake absorbs it better.
-Let no one think that in that time the cake can be spoiled.
-Nothing is further from reality.
+In order for the cake to be moist, without getting drunk, it is important to prepare it a couple of months in advance.
+Thus, every week, a small amount of alcohol is added and the cake absorbs it better.
+No one should think that the cake can spoil in that time.
+Nothing could be further from the truth.
 The amount of sugar and alcohol is high and it lasts in perfect condition for several weeks.
 Those who do not soak it in alcohol or decorate it usually prepare it two or three days in advance and on Christmas Day it is ready to be devoured.

 Ingredients (for 24-26 people)

-• 500 g of assorted dried fruits, to taste (dates, raisins, prunes, dried apricots, etc.)
+• 500 g of assorted dried fruit, to taste (dates, raisins, prunes, dried apricots, etc.)

 • Zest of half a lemon